TERREMEMBER/znbase/docs/content/latest/reference/configuration/yugabyted.md

 ##### --initial_scripts_dir *initial-scripts-dir*

-The directory from where yugabyted reads initialization scripts.
+The directory from where ZNbased reads initialization scripts.
 The format will be: For YSQL - `.sql`, For YCQL - `.cql`.
 Initialization scripts will be executed in sorted name order.